heksaani/InnuendoCliCpouta/InnnuendoCLI_doc.md

 ### Updating a new software

-Updating a new software means usually updating the container image of the software and make sure that commands works fine the updated version of the software.
+Updating a new software means usually updating the container image of the software.
+Once the software is updated, make sure that commands works fine.

 ## Troubleshooting